 When it comes to lighting, we often come across terms like lumens and watts.
 While both are crucial measurements in the world of lighting, they represent different aspects of a light source.
-Understanding the difference between total lumens and wattages is essential for selecting the right lighting products and optimizing energy efficiency.
+Understanding the difference between total lumens and wattages and the shift from lumens to watts is essential for selecting the right lighting products and optimizing energy efficiency.

 Lumens: Measures Brightness

 Lumens represent the total quantity of visible light emitted by a light source.
 It is the measurement of brightness and is directly related to the perceived intensity of illumination.
 In simpler terms, the higher the number of lumens, the brighter the light output.
-Lumens provide a standardized metric to compare the brightness of different light sources, regardless of the technology or type of bulbs being used.
+Lumens provide a standardized metric to compare the brightness of different light sources (LED bulbs-800 lumens, incandescent bulbs-800 lumens, and compact fluorescent lamps-800 lumens), regardless of the technology or type of bulb being used.
+Besides this, lumen aids in energy consumption calculation where, knowing the needed lumen output, you can choose the light source with appropriate wattages, which can deliver the required brightness while minimizing energy use.

 Watts: Measures Power Consumption

-Watts, on the other hand, measures the power consumed by a light source.
+When comparing lumens vs. watts, the watt measures the power consumed by a light source.
+It is a product of voltage and current which ensures that the bulb or other light sources are compatible with the electrical systems they are installed in.
+Using the right bulbs with the correct wattage ensures safety against fire hazards or potential damage.
+It also plays an important role in determining the energy efficiency and indicating the heat generation of a light source.
 Historically, watts were associated with the brightness of incandescent bulbs, where higher wattages correlated with brighter light.
-However, with the advent of energy-efficient lighting technologies like LEDs, the relationship between wattage and brightness has become more complex.
+However, with the advent of energy-efficient lighting technologies like LEDs, the relationship between wattage and brightness has become more complex due to efficiency differences and variability in light output.

 Efficiency and the Rise of LEDs